 Accommodation: The good thing about the Choquequirao hike is that there are designated campsites and even a couple of simple hotels along the route to Choquequirao.
 The campsites are surprisingly well-maintained, and some even have hot showers, shops, and restaurants.
 It makes the challenging hike a bit easier with all the facilities on the trek.
 Wild camping on this hike is difficult.
-We haven’t seen any places to pitch the tent besided the designated campsites.
+The terrain is steep, making it fairly impossible to pitch the tent anywhere else than the campsites.

 Costs Choquequirao without a guide or organization

 Organized tours to Choquequirao costs around 500 dollars per person.
 If you hike the Choquiquqquirao independently, it doesn’t have to be expensive.In total we spend 75 dollar per person for 5 days.
 This includes transport, accommodation, entrance fee & food.
 Below you will find an overview of our costs per person:

 Transport total: 80 soles (25 dollar)